 Jodi M. Savage is the author of The Death of a Jaybird: Essays on Mothers and Daughters and the Things They Leave Behind.
-She is a writer and attorney in New York City.
-Her essays have appeared in Oprah Daily, The Huffington Post, Catapult, Kweli Journal, the VIDA Review, Women’s Studies Quarterly, and other places.
-Jodi’s essays have been nominated for a Pushcart Prize twice, Best of the Net 2020, and listed as a notable essay in The Best American Essays 2019.
+Her essays have appeared in The OffingOprah DailyThe Huffington Post, Catapult, Kweli Journal, the VIDA Review, and other publications.
+Jodi is a three-time Pushcart Prize nominee, and her essays have also been nominated for Best of the Net and listed as a notable essay in The Best American Essays 2019.
 Jodi also co-hosted “The Work Rundown,” a podcast about the experiences of Black women in the workplace.

 Jodi received The Aging Mind Fellowship from the Writers’ Colony at Dairy Hollow and a fellowship from the Storyknife Writers Retreat.
 She has attended workshops at the Tin House Winter Workshop, Rivendell Writers’ Colony, Catapult, and Gotham Writers Workshop.